fz172/fanfly/_posts/2026-05-05-cowling_camloc_prep.md

 ### Cleaning Up

 Drilling the composite material on the cowling is extremely dusty.
 I spent some time to clean up the engine bay, and vacuumed the floor to keep my workspace clean.

+### Video

+I made a video to summarize cowling work so far.
+Here it is:

+{% youtube 6hVqwQPBoMM %}